sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the critical processes in SONiC.
 However, monit only gives the method to monitor the resource usage per process level not container level.
 As such, monitoring the resource usage of a docker container will be an interesting and challenging problem.
-In our design, we adopted the way that monit will check the exit code of a script which reads the resource usage of docker containers, compares it with threshold and then return different value.
+In our design, we adopted the way that monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.
+The value 0 signified that the resource usage is less than threshold and non-zero means we should send an alert since current usage is larger than threshold.

+The second part in this feature is docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
+Restarting the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

 ## 2.1 CLI (and usage example)
 The CLI tool will provide the following functionality: